ku-fpg/ku-fpg.github.io/research/wakarusa.md

 high-performance DSL compilers, and open opportunities for customized DSLs and the domain specialist working together to find implementations that execute correctly and quickly.

+### Project Name

+[Wakarusa](http://en.wikipedia.org/wiki/Wakarusa_River) is a river just south of Lawrence, KS, where the main campus of the University of Kansas is located.
+Wakarusa is approximately translated as "deep river", and we use deep embeddings a key technology in our DSL toolkit.

 ### Publicity